Configure CloudGuard Network for Azure VMSS GWLB

 autoprov_cfg set template -tn <CONFIGURATION-TEMPLATE-NAME> -secn <SECTION-NAME>

-5. Replace <CONFIGURATION-TEMPLATE-NAME> with the name of the configuration template name used in Step 4: Deploy the Check Point VMSS and the Gateway Load Balancer and Assign the Microsoft Entra ID Application (for example, my-configuration-template).
+5. Replace <CONFIGURATION-TEMPLATE-NAME> with the name of the configuration template name used in Step 2: Install the Check Point Security Management Server (for example, my-configuration-template).

 6. Replace <SECTION-NAME> with the name of the section created in step 1.